menzehua/DeCTI/README.md

 # CSST 去噪模型: DeCTI（Denoising Model for CSST: DeCTI）

-## Please move to the link: https://github.com/zhejianglab/csst-DeCTI
+## For policy reasons, please jump to the link: https://github.com/zhejianglab/csst-DeCTI